Geronymos/Sensor-Multitool-python/README.md

 # Sensor-Multitool
 ## Target
-The Sensor-Multitool shall be a server or portable program for scientists, schools and programming beginners.
+The Sensor-Multitool shall be a server or portable program for
+* scientists
+* schools
+* programming beginners.

 ## Usage
 You will be able to select a type of sensor and this program will give you instruction how to wire it to an Arduino.